ops2go/word/README.md

-*   The ansible repo should be in a separate repository from the container build repo
+*   The ansible and aws repo should be in a separate repository from the container build repo

 *   Building the CLI could be automated with a multistage Docker build

-*   The Cobra CLI could be developed to automate helpful tasks like backing up MYSQL to S3, or make http requests.
+*   The Cobra CLI could be developed to support functionality like http requests, or integrate with aws via their golang sdk.

 *   It would be a hassle to require all developers to download Ansible on their PC.
 A sysadmin should use the playbooks to configure all necessary dev environments using the hosts file in playbooks/inventory/hosts

-*   Ansible playbooks can be dockerized and deployed to a kubernetes cluster to configure dev PC's.
-I use dockerized ansible-playbooks along with the openfaas framework for making http requests to trigger the playbooks.

-example:

-add hosts to ansible repo
--> commit changes
--> build container image
--> deploy to kubernetes
--> run playbooks
-or schedule the playbooks as cron jobs

 *  S3fs can be used to mount an S3bucket locally